adamreir/harpsweeper/documentation/the_problem.md

  - The G string can change to the b or # position in beat 4, but that is to late to play Ab or Gb.
  - The A string can change to Ab in beat 3
  - The G string can change to Gb in beat 3
- - But: Both the A and G strings cannot be changed simultaneouly on beat 3, because their pedal is on the same foot.
+ - __But__ both the A and G strings cannot be changed simultaneouly on beat 3, because their pedal is on the same foot.

 Again, this simple example illustrates that the pedals are interconnected in a way that makes composing for the harp challanging.